Petersons Chapter 1

 “Any idea what set him off?”
 Chase asked.

-“Well, I think you handled it well,” Chase said.
+“Anyway, I think you handled it well,” Chase said.

-“Thanks, Bill.
-I needed that,” I said, as we walked toward our offices.
+“Thanks, Bill, I needed that,” I said as we walked toward our offices.

-After finishing work for the day, I closed the office, drove home, and began preparing dinner.
+Finishing work for the day, I closed the office, drove home, and began preparing dinner.
 When Marshall came in, cooking smells filled the house.

 “Rough day?” he asked.